wstalcup/wstalcup.github.io/Chapter-20-Sycamore-and-Stoneeyes.md

 Sycamore was silent for a while, ideology warring with need in his brain as he stared down at the dirt path they walked over.
 Eventually, need prevailed.

-_Fine,_ He sent, ¬_I’ll consider it.
+_Fine,_ He sent, _I’ll consider it.
 But only as a last resort.
 In any other situation, I cannot justify the risks._

-_Finally, you see reason,_ The Magus sent, ¬_Now, tell me what you know of the Fireglass encampment.
+_Finally, you see reason,_ The Magus sent, _Now, tell me what you know of the Fireglass encampment.
 I have seen my fair share of wars, and perhaps I can be of assistance when it comes to strategy._

 When he was not arguing with the Magus, Sycamore spent his time practicing his Speaking.
 His outburst in the council meeting had shown his growth, but if he wished for his abilities to play an impact in their assault on the Fireglass camp, he would need to push his skills even further.
 To that end, his days were filled with a constant gusting of wind around him as he used whatever energy he could muster to pull more and more strength from the wind, working himself until exhaustion every night.